-- a) Transportation to Japan: MEXT provides an economy-class airline ticket for the flight from the international airport closest to the grantee's residence (in principle, the country of nationality) to Kansai International Airport - b) Transportation from Japan: MEXT, in principle, shall provide an economy-class airline ticket from Kansai International Airport to the international airport (in principle, in the country of nationality) nearest to the returning grantee's residence to grantees graduating Osaka University and returning to the home country by the end of the final month of the period of scholarship designated by MEXT. - Note 1: The grantee shall bear at his/her own expense all costs related to domestic travel from the grantee's residence to the nearest international airport, airport taxes, airport usage fees, special taxes necessary for travel, travel expenses within Japan (including airline transit costs), travel insurance expenses, carry-on luggage or unaccompanied baggage expenses, etc. This is the same for when the grantee returns to his/her home country. - Note 2: If a grantee returns to the home country before the end of period of scholarship due to personal circumstances, or reasons stated in "3.
+- a) Transportation to Japan: MEXT provides an economy-class airline ticket for the flight from the international airport closest to the grantee's residence (in principle, the country of nationality) to the first international airport that the grantee flies into when he/she arrives in Japan. - b) Transportation from Japan: MEXT, in principle, shall provide an economy-class airline ticket from Kansai International Airport to the international airport (in principle, in the country of nationality) nearest to the returning grantee's residence to grantees graduating Osaka University and returning to the home country by the end of the final month of the period of scholarship designated by MEXT. - Note 1: The grantee shall bear at his/her own expense all costs related to domestic travel from the grantee's residence to the nearest international airport, airport taxes, airport usage fees, special taxes necessary for travel, travel expenses within Japan (including airline transit costs), travel insurance expenses, carry-on luggage or unaccompanied baggage expenses, etc. This is the same for when the grantee returns to his/her home country. - Note 2: If a grantee returns to the home country before the end of period of scholarship due to personal circumstances, or reasons stated in "3.
 SUSPENSION OF PAYMENT OF SCHOLARSHIP", MEXT will not pay for the returning travel expenses. - Note 3: If a grantee continues to stay in Japan after the scholarship period has ended in cases such as being employed in Japan, he/she will not be paid travel expenses for a temporary return.